oliynykroman/rf-frame-scss/README.md

 ## Image sprites
 1. Set  next properties in settings.js to true:
     ```
-    isSprite_RASTER: true, // set true if you need only raster sprites
+    isSprite_RASTER: false, // set true if you need only raster sprites
     isSprite_VECTOR: false  // set true if you need only vector sprites
     sprite_png: path for raster sprites image
     sprite_svg: path for vector sprites image